CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Model Training Details

 \subsection{Cross-Modal Alignment via CLAP}

 For the Act-VAE, we adopt the Transformer-based encoder-decoder architecture from~\cite{mld}, which is optimized for modeling long-horizon kinematic sequences.
-A critical aspect of this stage is balancing the trade-off between representation compactness and reconstruction fidelity.
-The compression rate $r$ is defined as:
+A critical aspect of this stage is to balance token expressiveness with the learning difficulty of the downstream VLM.
+Larger $N_q$ or $K$ improves reconstruction fidelity by increasing latent capacity, but it also increases the token sequence length or vocabulary size that the policy must model.
+We therefore use a rate-distortion analysis over $N_q$ and $K$, with the rate $r$ defined as:

-where $N_q$ is the latent sequence length, $K$ is the codebook size, $N_a$ is the action chunk size, $D_a$ is the action dimension, and $\rm R$ represents the dynamic range of the data.
-We analyze the Peak Signal-to-Noise Ratio (PSNR) against varying compression levels (see Fig.~\ref{fig:exp_actvae}) and select hyperparameters near the elbow point to maximize semantic density without sacrificing the control granularity required for precise manipulation.
+where $N_q$ is the latent sequence length, $K$ is the codebook size, $N_a$ is the action chunk size, $D_a$ is the action dimension, and $\mathrm{R}$ represents the dynamic range of the normalized action data.
+The numerator measures the capacity of the discrete latent sequence, while the denominator estimates the information needed to represent the normalized continuous action chunk at the achieved reconstruction precision.
+Since actions are normalized to $[-1,1]$, $\sqrt{\mathrm{MSE}}$ approximates this precision.
+We also report $\mathrm{PSNR}=20\log_{10}(\mathrm{R}/\sqrt{\mathrm{MSE}})$ as the reconstruction-fidelity metric.
+We analyze PSNR against varying compression levels (see Fig.~\ref{fig:exp_actvae}) and select hyperparameters near the elbow point to preserve high reconstruction fidelity while keeping the latent representation compact enough for token-space policy learning.

-For the VD-VAE training, we implement two strategic architectural choices to ensure robust dynamics learning.
-First, to mitigate the noise inherent in pixel-space supervision~\cite{bu2025univla,hafner2019learning}, we compute losses in the feature space using patch-level embeddings extracted from DINOv3~\cite{dinov3}.
-Second, we employ a factorized attention mechanism: the inverse-dynamics encoder utilizes spatial-temporal attention to capture motion cues, while the forward-dynamics decoder uses spatial attention.
-This design significantly reduces GPU memory footprint while preserving essential spatial-temporal relationships.
-We also utilize~\cite{chen2023disco} for memory-efficient distributed contrastive loss implementation.
+For VD-VAE training, we use two architectural choices to ensure robust dynamics learning.
+First, to mitigate the noise inherent in pixel-space supervision~\cite{bu2025univla,hafner2019learning}, we compute losses in feature space using patch-level embeddings extracted from DINOv3~\cite{dinov3}.
+Second, we employ a factorized attention mechanism: the inverse-dynamics encoder uses spatiotemporal attention to capture motion cues, while the forward-dynamics decoder uses spatial attention.
+This design significantly reduces the GPU memory footprint while preserving essential spatiotemporal relationships.
+We also use~\cite{chen2023disco} for a memory-efficient distributed contrastive loss implementation.